EPIC client system requirements

 Other tools (such as Pentaho ETL) may have their own Java requirements.
 Before running these tools on the same system as the EPIC client, verify that they use a compatible version of Java.

 Versions of the EPIC client prior to 5.5.273 are not compatible with AdoptOpenJDK.
 If you are running an older version of the EPIC client and want to use AdoptOpenJDK, you must upgrade the EPIC client.
-For more information about upgrading your EPIC client, see Upgrading the EPIC client from a previous version.
+For more information about upgrading your EPIC client, see Upgrading to a new version of the EPIC client.

 You can download and install the OpenJDK version 8 here. https://adoptopenjdk.net/installation.html